by Jim Jester

 Clarke: “The law did not teach us the living, saving knowledge; but, by its rites and ceremonies, and especially by its sacrifices, it directed us to Christ, that we might be justified by faith.
 This is a beautiful metaphor, and highly illustrative of the apostle’s doctrine.”

-Paul says to the Colossians (2:13-14), “And you, being dead in your sins and the uncircumcision of your flesh, hath he quickened together with him, having forgiven you all trespasses; Blotting out the handwriting of ordinances that was against us, which was contrary to us, and took it out of the way, nailing it [the law] to His cross.”
+To the Colossians (2:13-14), “And you, being dead in your sins and the uncircumcision of your flesh, hath he quickened together with him, having forgiven you all trespasses; Blotting out the handwriting of ordinances that was against us, which was contrary to us, and took it out of the way, nailing it [the law] to His cross.”

-Paul says to the Hebrews (7:18-19) “For there is verily a disannulling of the commandment going before for the weakness and unprofitableness thereof.
+To the Hebrews (7:18-19) “For there is verily a disannulling of the commandment going before for the weakness and unprofitableness thereof.
 For the law made nothing perfect, but the bringing in of a better hope did [make something perfect]; by the which we draw nigh unto God.”

 Further back in this chapter of Hebrews we read (verse 11-12): “If therefore perfection were by the Levitical priesthood, (for under it the people received the law,) what further need was there that another priest should rise after the order of Melchisedec, and not be called after the order of Aaron?
 For the priesthood being changed, there is made of necessity a change also of the law.”